DaseinPhaos/alter-intro-std-rs/text/boxed-readme.md

 The `new` method allocates memory on the heap and places the `x` into it, then return the boxed `Box<T>`.

 Then `from_raw` method constructs a box from raw pointer `raw`.
 After calling, the pointee is owned by the resulting `Box`.
 This is considered as using raw pointer, thus the method is marked as `unsafe`.
-The only valid pointer to pass to this function is the one take from anohter `Box` via `Box::into_raw` function.
+The only valid pointer to pass to this function is the one take from another `Box` via `Box::into_raw` function.

 The `into_raw` method, on the other hand, consumes the calling `Box`, and returns a raw pointer pointing to the calling data.
-The caller should be responsible for that memory after invoking this funcion.
+The caller should be responsible for that memory after invoking this function.
 Note that this is an associated function.
 As such, the calling syntax should be `Box::into_raw(b)` instead of `b.into_raw()`.
 This is so that there is no conflict with methods of the inner type.

 Additionally, for `T: Any + 'static` (` + Send`), the struct `Box<T>` also implements `downcast`.